decaf-dev/obsidian-note-splitter/README.md

 ### Append to split content

-This text will be appended to each section of split content.
+This is text that should appended to the content of each split note.

 ### Delete original